Read the complete review of the Raya Pro 6 + InstaMask Panels for Digital Blending created by Jimmy McIntyre.

 - If you purchase Raya Pro you get free future updates (this is a great thing!)

 - The customer care could be improved a bit

-Are Raya Pro 5 and InstaMask the best panels for Photoshop?
+Are Raya Pro 6 and InstaMask the best panels for Photoshop?
 I honestly don’t know because I didn’t try all the panels available but so far they are my favorite and I used them all the time.
 As I said you can achieve the same results manually but these panels will save you a huge amount of time and are also more fun.

 Since the day I tried them for the first time, I’ve included these panels in my workflow and I use them every time I have to digital blend two or more images.
 I still have a long way to go before I can master all the options but I’m really happy and would recommend them to my friends.
 I personally also recommend the video course because it will teach all you need to know to use Raya Pro.
 It’s easy to follow and Jimmy makes it really interesting.

 Jimmy also released a new in-depth tutorial called The Art of Photography.
 It’s a thorough video course (more than 6 hours) that covers this information: